Questions and Answers

 This is where I believe I may be unique.
 At the end of each workshop, I provide a proportion of your staff or pupils with a Feedback Form — asking them directly what they feel they have learnt, and what they may do differently in work, class, or in life, as a result.
 I give teachers or co-ordinators a similar form, asking them what they feel their staff/pupils have learnt, and whether value for money has been achieved.
 Within forty-eight hours I will have turned this information into a one page “What Did They Actually Learn Today?” report for your records … providing Senior Management, Governors and Ofsted with hard evidence on which they can judge their investment.

 Most of my work is done in the mainstream state sector, but I have worked in several schools serving pupils with special needs (both physical and emotional or behavioural) and I am used by several private schools.
 I also work with training providers helping young people who have left school but are not yet ready for the workplace or college.
 (You can see a list on my Testimonials page, along with video messages from teachers and pupils.)
 All types of teachers have told me that the pace and energy of my workshops gives many of their shy pupils confidence, and boisterous ones a fresh challenge.
 “Newsroom Bootcamp” in particular has proven an effective way to smuggle basic literacy to pupils who would otherwise resist it.

 If you find these forms a bit annoying, just give me a call on 07850 188620 or 01273 606246 — I always like to chat about how I might be able to help.
-Or just send me an email letting me know what you have in mind, and we can take it from there.
+Or just send an email to firstname.lastname@example.org — letting me know what you have in mind, and we can take it from there.
 If you do like the forms, don’t forget to put something in each box marked with a *.